 (a) point (iii) of the definition of 'home Member State' under letter (m) is deleted.

-(b) the following definitions are inserted:

-"(za) 'property companies' means an undertaking whose principal activities concern the economic activities listed in Section L of Annex I to Regulation (EC) No

-1893/2006 of the European Parliament and of the Council*.

-(zb) 'mineral companies' means an undertaking whose principal activities concern the economic activities listed in Section B, Divisions 05 to 08 of Annex I to Regulation (EC) No 1893/2006.

-(zc) 'scientific research based companies' means an undertaking whose principal activities concern the economic activities listed in Section M, Division 72, group

-72.1 of Annex I to Regulation (EC) No 1893/2006.

-(zd) 'shipping companies' means an undertaking whose principal activity concerns the economic activities listed in Section H, Division 50 of Annex I to Regulation (EC) No 1893/2006.

-* Regulation (EC) No 1893/2006 of the European Parliament and of the Council of 20 December 2006 establishing the statistical classification of economic activities NACE Revision 2 and amending Council Regulation (EEC) No 3037/90 as well as certain EC Regulations on specific statistical domains, OJ L 393, 30.12.2006, p.1.";

-(2) in Article 4, paragraph 2 is replaced by the following:
+(276 Balz-Berès, 1169 Loones, 1170 Karas)(2) in Article 4, paragraph 2 is replaced by the following:

 "2.
 Such voluntarily drawn up prospectus approved by the competent authority of the home Member State, as determined in accordance with point (m) of Article 2, or by ESMA in accordance with Article 31a, shall entail all the rights and obligations provided for a prospectus required under this Regulation and shall be subject to all provisions of this Regulation, under the supervision of that competent authority." ;